TransMilenio: Costs, ridership, and impact

-According to a United States Transportation Research Board (TRB) case study report, the initial construction cost for the first phase of 41 km was US$240 million, or US$5.9 million/km.
-In a report presented later by the Ministry of Transport of Colombia, the total cost of the construction of Transmilenio phase one was estimated at 1.4 billion COP (about US$703 million), of which 253.053 million COP (about US$126.5 million) was provided by the Colombian government.
-The construction of the phase two was estimated at 3.2 billion COP (about US$1634 million), of which 2.1 billion COP (about US$1058 million) was provided by the Colombian government and the rest was provided by the city.
+According to a United States Transportation Research Board (TRB) case study report, the initial construction cost for the first 41 km of TransMilenio routes was US$240 million, or US$5.85 million/km.
+In a report presented later by the Ministry of Transport of Colombia, the total cost of construction for phase one was estimated at COL$1.4 billion (about US$703 million), of which COL$253.053 million (about US$126.5 million) was provided by the Colombian government.

+The construction of the second phase was estimated at COL$3.2 billion (about US$1634 million), of which COL$2.1 billion (about US$1058 million) was provided by the Colombian government, with the rest being provided by the city.
 The numbers of this report are calculated in money of 2009.

 The system is overseen by a public body, which awards contracts to private bus companies on a competitive basis.
 According to TRB, private contractors are paid based on the total number of kilometers that their vehicles operate.

 Daily ridership quickly reached 800,000 after the system opened.
-TransMilenio has since been expanded.
-Ridership in early 2006 was 1,050,000 daily, in 2009 it was 1,400,000 daily and in September 2018 it was 2.4 million on a weekday.

-Other cities are building systems modelled on Transmilenio, for example, Mexico City, and Transantiago in Santiago, Chile, however, in these cities the system is complemented with a rapid transit system.
+TransMilenio has since been expanded, with ridership up to 1,050,000 by early 2006.
+In 2009 it had reached 1,400,000 daily, and by September 2018 a weekday would see 2.4 million passengers.
+Other cities have since adopted systems modelled on TransMilenio, including the Mexico City Metrobús, as well as Red Metropolitana de Movilidad (previously known as Transantiago) in Santiago, Chile.
+Most of these, however, are complemented with a traditional rapid transit system.